run-ai/docs/docs/admin/researcher-setup/email-messaging.md

 | Pod unschedulable |Message explaining different reasons for scheduler not being able to schedule on different nodes. <br /> (for example "All nodes are unavailable: 1 node(s) had untolerated taint {node-role.kubernetes.io/control-plane: test}.
 2 node(s) didn't have enough resource: GPUs.
 2 node(s) didn't have enough resource: MilliCPUs.")|
 | Failed scheduling pod | The error returned from Kubernetes API server, which usually indicates an error in the scheduler or in the cluster. |

-!!!
-Tip
-    You can configure the notifications service to send additional Kubernetes events using the relevant `kind` and event `reason`.

 ## Installation